Hampden Park: Structure and facilities

-The redeveloped Hampden has held the top status with the various UEFA stadium categories, holding category four status.
+The redeveloped Hampden holds UEFA category four status.
 The Scottish Football Museum, which opened in 2001, is located within Hampden.
 Part of the museum is the Scottish Football Hall of Fame.
 A distinctive feature of the old Hampden, the press box which sat on the roof of the old South Stand, is also exhibited at the museum.
 The offices of the Scottish Football Association and the Scottish Professional Football League are located within Hampden.

 Lesser Hampden is a football stadium located immediately beside the western end of Hampden Park.
 The ground was constructed in the early 1920s after additional ground was purchased to expand the main stadium.
 Queen's Park proposed in 1990 to sell off Lesser Hampden to fund redevelopment works on the main stadium, but this was rejected by planners.
 Lesser Hampden was refurbished for use as a warm-up area during the 2014 Commonwealth Games.
 When the SFA took ownership of Hampden, new stands were constructed at Lesser Hampden for it to be used again as a football stadium.